PLK2/Security-Atlas/01-Initial-Setup.md

 - could be destroyed by: #water, #fire
 ```

-Objects that are downstream from an owner receive all the attributes of that owner.
+Objects that are downstream from an owner inherit all the attributes of that owner.
+This is something I'm unable to try out as my text editor (Obsidian) doesn't have this feature.
+However, it would be extremely useful to be able to visualize this as it would allow you to see the "butterfly effect" playout: could a flood at Bob's house result in the total loss of your bitcoin?...

+## Graph View

 Colors = type